 Wall Street firms in recent years have begun to profit from these types of investments.
 Many seek out consumers with damaged credit, renting them homes with option to buy.
-One of the most prominent lease to own programs, Home Partners of America, was founded three years ago by William Young, a former Goldman Sachs executive.
-Young saw a potential market, assisting those who had been pushed out of the housing industry.
-Home Partners of America spent $100 million to buy 320 homes in June 2015, and by the end of 2015 it received a $500 million equity investment.
-Investors believe the company is sustainable and will be profitable over the long-term, given today’s inflexible mortgage lenders and few other alternatives to home buying.
+William Young, a former Goldman Sachs executive, founded pne of the most prominent lease to own programs, Home Partners of America.
+Young saw a potential market.
+He assisted people pushed out of the housing industry.
+Home Partners of America spent $100 million to buy 320 homes in June 2015, and by the end of 2015, it received a $500 million equity investment.
+Investors believe inflexible mortgage lenders and fewer home buying alternatives make the company sustainable and profitable over the long-term.

-According to the Wall Street Journal, many home buyers are motivated to use a rent to own program because of strict government policies and frugality of banks.
-Nowadays, buyers need to have higher credit scores than were needed in the early 2000s to acquire a mortgage.
-According to Zillow, the homeownership rate for middle class Americans has fallen to 63 percent from 69 percent since 2000.
-Home Partners of America isn’t the only rent to own program seeking to make a profit off of this niche of customers.
-HomeLPC, based in New York and founded by a Lehman Brothers banker, launched last year and has expanded to over five states.
+According to the Wall Street Journal, government policies and bank frugality motivate many home buyers to use a rent to own program.
+Nowadays, buyers need to have higher credit scores than they did in the early 2000s to acquire a mortgage.
+According to Zillow, the homeownership rate for middle class Americans has fallen 6 percent since 2000.
+Home Partners of America isn’t the only rent to own program seeking to make a profit off this niche of customers.
+HomeLPC, founded by a Lehman Brothers banker, launched last year and has expanded to over five states.
 Another New York firm, Premium Point Investments, is currently planning to launch a rent to own business in the Southeast part of the nation.